-Bordered by Fullerton Avenue, Lincoln Avenue, Orchard Street, and Halsted Street, Lincoln Common activates the street with more than 68,000 square feet of open space, including the central plaza, landscaped gardens, and a children’s play area.
-The development includes 105,000 square feet of retail space; two 20-story residential towers containing a total of 540 residential units; condominiums; an office building; and the adaptive reuse of a turn-of-the-century brick building original to the hospital campus.
-Reflecting the vitality of Lincoln Park, Lincoln Common incorporates a variety of building scales and architectural expressions to create a unique gathering place for the community.
-Through the addition of new outdoor spaces, and places to live, work, and shop, Lincoln Common is a new hub in one of Chicago’s most dynamic neighborhoods.
+The development includes more than 68,000 square feet of open space, including a central plaza, landscaped gardens, and children’s play area.
+It also contains 105,000 square feet of retail space, two 20-story residential towers containing a total of 540 residential units, condominiums, an office building, and the adaptive reuse of a turn-of-the-century brick building original to the hospital campus.

-Targeting LEED © Silver certification, Lincoln Common utilizes high performance exterior systems and landscaped roof terraces in both residential towers, and includes 75 percent diversion of construction waste from landfills, a 50 percent reduction in potable water use for irrigation, and use of recycled building materials.
-Lincoln Common realizes significant reductions in energy and water use throughout.
+Certified LEED ID+C Silver, Lincoln Common utilizes high performance exterior systems and landscaped roof terraces in both residential towers.
+The project achieved a 75 percent diversion of construction waste from landfills, a 50 percent reduction in potable water use for irrigation, and made use of recycled building materials.